 The popularity and reliance on mobile tech increases the need for better, local SEO work for businesses.

 4. Increased Competition

-Believe it or not, there are still millions of new websites being created every year.
+Believe it or not, there are millions of new websites being created every year.
 With more businesses saturating the online marketplace, competition for visibility is only going to increase.
-Along with the established big name brands, the addition of the Knowledge Graph to the SERP (search engine results page) only has caused more competition.
-All of this competition will require small business owners to narrow their focus and target a more niche market.
-One of the most efficient and cost effective ways to achieve this is -you guessed right!- to optimize your site locally.
+Along with the established big name brands you have to compete with, the addition of answer boxes to SERPs has caused even more competition in rankings.